humdrum-tools/humdrum-documentation/guide/ch28/index.md

 dynamic markings as they appear in a visual rendering of a score.
 That is, `**dyn` represents the visual or orthographic information.
-A second representation ([`**dynam`](/rep/dynam)) provides a
-\"rationalized\" or canonical means for interpreting score-related dynamic indications.
+A second representation ([`**dynam`](/rep/dynam)) provides a "rationalized" or canonical means for interpreting score-related dynamic indications.
 Users will want to choose one or the other representation depending on the analytic task being pursued.